triggermesh/docs/docs/sources/slack.md

 This event source uses the [Slack Events API][slack-events-api] through a [bot user][slack-bot-user] to ingest events into Triggermesh.

-## Prerequisites
+## Prerequisite(s)

-A Slack user that can manage applications is required to configure the source.
+* A Slack user that can manage applications is required to configure the source.

 ## Create the Slack Source Integration